tylervanable/python_projects/spring2024/README.md

 # Overview
 The following is collection of Python projects from my introductory programming class during Spring 2024:

-Project scripts include turtle, IPO, and branching programs.
-Scripts later include looping, function implementation, and lists.
+Project scripts include turtle, IPO, branching, and looping.
+Scripts later include function implementation and lists.

 Directories in this repository (will) include:
 - '/turtle'